 Always seek tax advice from a qualified professional as to your individual circumstances.

 There are a few costs associated with selling your commercial property to bear in mind.
-There are fees which must be paid to ensure you are legally complying with your duties and other fees on which you can save on.
+There are fees that must be paid to ensure you are legally complying with your duties and other fees on which you can save on.

 First, we will speak with you and learn about your current situation and commercial property for sale.
 We will determine suitability for auction, explain our process, timescales and expected value you could get for your property.